 Range attributes for integer fields

-The default data ranges and null indicator are listed below for each integer encoding.
+The default data range and null indicator are listed below for each integer encoding.

 A message schema may optionally specify a more restricted range of valid values for a field.

 For optional fields, a special null value is used to indicate that a field value is not set.
 The default null indicator may also be overridden by a message schema.